Fall 2020 - Unity of Buffalo Online

 - Clarify understanding of expectations for Small Group Ministry.

 - Design and implement a management team structure for Small Group Ministry.

 - Assess congregational interest to determine groups needed.

 - Plan promotional strategies.

 - Meet monthly as a management team.

-- Each Key Leadermeets monthly with the three to five facilitators under them.
+- Each Key Leader meets online monthly with the three to five of the co-facilitators.

 - Train facilitators.